How to attach the tassel to your creation? Discover our tip!

 - 2 with 4

-3. DRAW A LINE WITH THE SILVER PENCIL
+3. DRAW A LINE WITH THE SILVER PEN

-Along the length, 1 cm from the edge, make a line with the silver pencil.
+Along the length, 1 cm from the edge, draw a line with the silver pen.

 With a ruler, make dots every 0.4mm (to cut the fringes at regular intervals).

-With a cutter or scissors, cut the fringes up to the line drawn with the silver pencil.
-Then erase all traces of silver pencil.
+With a cutter or scissors, cut the fringes up to the line drawn with the silver pen.
+Then erase all traces of the silver pen.

-With neoprene glue, glue one end of the lace to the first fringe of one of the rectangles and wait a few seconds for the glue to dry.
-Then put glue all over the top strip (where there is no fringe).
-Pulling tightly: form the pompom starting from the left.
+Using neoprene glue, glue one end of the lace onto the first fringe of one of the rectangles and wait a few seconds for the glue to dry.
+Then apply glue to the entire top strip (where there are no fringes).
+Tightly roll the tassel, starting from the left.

-Do the same thing with the second rectangle and the other end of the lace.
+Do the same with the second rectangle and the other end of the lace.